luni, 14 iulie 2025

 A total Betty

 February was a much richer month in terms of shows.
-I started the month in Bucharest and unfortunately I didn't see as much theatre as I would've liked in Bucharest.
+I started the month in Bucharest and unfortunately I didn't see as much theatre as I would've liked there.
 I did manage to see Madame Butterfly at the National Opera on 2 February though, the second time ever I've been to the Bucharest National Opera, and the first time in more than 20 years.

 Acid's Reign - a play for our times